-The protective clothing worn by the anchor shall not exceed a maximum thickness of 5 centimetres; it must always be worn under the sport clothing and placed between the rope and the body.
-No hooks, grooves or other constructions intended to lock the rope are allowed on any of the protective clothing.
+The protective clothing worn by the anchor shall not exceed a maximum thickness of 5 centimetres (uncompressed); it must always be worn under the sport shirt/jersey and placed between the rope and the body.
+No hooks, grooves or other constructions intended to lock the rope are allowed on any of the sports or protective clothing.
+The lower part of the sport shirt/jersey, and any protective clothing that extends to that length, must be worn inside of the shorts i.e. from the waistband of the shorts.
+A protective belt (see above) may be worn over the sports shirt/jersey.
+There must be no lose part of the sports shirt/jersey or protective clothing below the belt that doesn't go inside of the shorts.
+No additional material may be added to the shorts.
 Recommended Anchor vest (see page 47)